-- (a) If you need to conduct negotiations, use the procedures in 570.307. - (b) Evaluate offers in accordance with the solicitation.
-Evaluate prices and document the lease file to demonstrate whether the proposed contract prices are fair and reasonable. - (c) If the total price, including options, exceeds \$500,000, consider whether you need cost and pricing data to determine that the price is fair and reasonable.
-In most cases the exceptions at FAR 15.403-1 will apply. - (d) If the total contract value of the lease, including options, will exceed \$500,000, the proposed awardee must provide an acceptable small business subcontracting plan.
-This requirement does not apply if the proposed awardee is a small business concern. - (e) Make award to the responsible offeror whose proposal is most advantageous to the Government considering price and other factors included in the solicitation
+- (a) If the contracting officer needs to conduct negotiations, use the procedures in 570.307. - (b) Evaluate offers in accordance with the solicitation.
+Evaluate prices and document the lease file to demonstrate whether the proposed contract prices are fair and reasonable.
+See 570.110.

+- (c) If the total price, including options, exceeds the amount established by FAR 15.403-4, consider whether the contracting officer needs cost and pricing data to determine that the price is fair and reasonable.
+In most cases, the exceptions at FAR 15.403-1 will apply. - (d) Regardless of the process used, the contracting officer must determine whether the price is fair and reasonable. - (e) If the total contract value of the lease, including options, will exceed the amount established by FAR 19.702(a), the proposed awardee must provide an acceptable small business subcontracting plan.
+This requirement does not apply if the proposed awardee is a small business concern. - (f) Make award to the responsible offeror whose proposal represents the best value to the Government considering price and other factors included in the solicitation.

-Subpart 570.3-Contracting Procedures for Leasehold Interests in Real Property
+Subpart 570.3-Acquisition Procedures for Leasehold Interests in Real Property Over the Simplified Lease Acquisition Threshold